yogsototh/yblog/Scratch/en/blog/Absorb-Github-Events.md

 Another provider is facebook.
 Their approach is much nicer for the developer.
 You declare an %https entry point and they send you the data by making `POST` calls.
-It is then much easier to dispatch the packet between multiple hosts using a load balancer such as `haproxy` for example.
+It is then much easier to dispatch the datas between multiple hosts using a load balancer such as `haproxy` for example.

 Concerning github, I am not fond of their method to retrieve their data.